ethereum/py-evm/docs/guides/eth/index.rst

 Py-EVM
 ======

 This section aims to provide hands-on guides to demonstrate how to use Py-EVM.
-If you are looking for detailed API descriptions check out the `API section </api/eth>`_.
+If you are looking for detailed API descriptions check out the :doc:`API section </api/eth/index>`.

 .. toctree::
    :maxdepth: 2